DYefremov/DemonEditor/README.md

 * Export of bouquets with IPTV services in m3u.
 * Assignment of EPG from DVB or XML for IPTV services (only Enigma2, experimental).
 * Preview (playback) of IPTV or other streams directly from the bouquet list (should be installed [VLC](https://www.videolan.org/vlc/)).
 * Control panel with the ability to view EPG and manage timers (via HTTP API, experimental).
+* Simple FTP client (experimental).

 #### Keyboard shortcuts
 * **Ctrl + X** - only in bouquet list.
 * **Ctrl + C** - only in services list.